BHRunkel19/titan-cordova/README.md

 # Titan
-An data object aggregator built on Cordova
+A JSON aggregator built on Cordova
 Usage data/behavior is tracked in-app via Pendo